LORAN: LORAN stations

 LORAN stations were built in chains, one primary and two secondaries (minimally, some chains were constituted of as many as five stations) typically separated by about 600 mi.
 Each pair broadcast on one of four frequencies, 1.75, 1.85, 1.9 or 1.95 MHz (as well as the unused 7.5 MHz).
 In any given location it was common to be able to receive more than three stations at a time, so some other means of identifying the pairs was needed.
 LORAN adopted the use of varying the pulse repetition frequency (PRF) for this task, with each station sending out a string of 40 pulses at either 33.3 or 25 pulses per second.

-Stations were identified with a simple code, with a number indicating the frequency band, a letter for the pulse repetition frequency, and a number for the station within the chain.
+Stations were identified with a simple code — a number indicating the frequency band, a letter for the pulse repetition frequency, and a number for the station within the chain.
 For instance, the three stations on the Hawaiian Islands were arranged as two pairs 2L 0 and 2L 1.
 This indicated that they were on channel 2 (1.85 MHz), used the "L"ow repetition rate (25 Hz), and that two of the stations were on the base repetition rate, while the other two (primary and the third station) used repetition rate 1.
 The PRF could be adjusted from 25 to 25 and 7/16th for Low, and 33 1/3 to 34 1/9th for High.
 This system shared the middle tower, which broadcast on both frequencies.

 In the case of Gee, signals were direct from the transmitter to receiver, producing a clean signal that was easy to interpret.
 If displayed on a single CRT trace, the operator would see a string of sharp "blips", first the primary, then one of the secondaries, the primary again, and then the other secondary.
 Gee CRTs were built to be able to display two traces, and by tuning several delay circuits, the operator could make the first primary-secondary signal appear on the upper display and the second on the lower.
 They could then take a measurement of both delays at the same time.